artemis15/sp/Simple Labs/Lab3.md

 - Remember the CSS element of the “Welcome” text was defined as “H2” in a Lab 1 so you need to adjust the H2 value using CSS
 - Also remember to view the page outside of the Designer (use the preview link)
 - Open Page Properties and locate the Page Specific CSS field
-- Here is a sample CSS value to change the H2 value: h2 {<br/>
+- Here is a sample CSS value to change the H2 value:<br/>
+h2 {<br/>
    color: #FFD100; //or use whatever color you like here<br/>
    font-size: 24px;<br/>